BruceZhaoR/adv-r/Expressions.md

 [^postfix]: Some programming languages use __postfix__ calls where the name of the function comes last.
 If you ever used an old HP calculator, you might have fallen in love with reverse Polish notation, postfix notation for algebra.
 There is also a family of "stack"-based programming languages descending from Forth which takes this idea as far as it might possibly go.

-In R, any infix call can be converted to a prefix call if you escape the function name with backticks.
+As discussed in Section \@ref(prefix-form), any call can be converted to prefix form.
 That means that these two lines of code are equivalent:

 ```r